 The City of Santa Rosa uses multiple notification and warning systems to make sure emergency alerts are delivered to the people who need the information.
 Make sure you are signed up for the systems that require subscription and understand how they are used for emergency communications.

-The following video provides an overview of the City’s emergency alert and warning systems.
+The following videos provide an overview of the City’s emergency alert and warning systems in English and in Spanish.

 Review Flyer or Chart Below